Important Dates & Timeline

 Sustainability requests support existing artistic and/or administrative projects that help to sustain the mission and goals of arts organizations.
 Competitive applicants clearly define the organization’s mission and goals and articulate how the requested project will help to sustain them.

 Sustainability Category Project Examples:

 - Continued compensation and benefits for administrative or artistic staff.

-- Continuing support for marketing, governance or fund development or cultural equity and inculsion activities.
+- Continuing support for marketing, governance, fund development, or cultural equity and inclusion activities.